 Adamas is the main town of Milos and is also the port where the ferries come in and the cruise ships dock, although it is not a substantial port.

-You will find everything here that most port towns have – souvenir shops, backpacker hostels, cafes, tour desks and more.
+You will find everything here that most port towns have – souvenir shops, backpacker hostels, cafes, tour desks, and more.
 It’s very central to everything on the island and has a good mix of cultural activities as well as some nightlife.

-Accommodation recommendations in Adamas
+recommended hotels in Adamas

 Plaka is likely named after the historic district of Athens with the same name which has fairly ambiguous heritage still unclear today.
 It is the oldest part of Milos and up high in the hill behind Adamas where it was once more protected from pirates and other enemies.